Your browser is unsupported and may have security vulnerabilities! Upgrade to a newer browser to experience this site in all it's glory.

 10. Will you need to come into my home?

-As part of ongoing surveys, there may be a request to come into or close to your property.
+As part of ongoing surveys, there may be a request to come into or close to your property prior to the works to take images.
 We will at all times, write to you in advance and ensure all personnel visiting the property have the relevant ID badges and paperwork.
-If you have any concerns, please phone 0344 848 1099 quoting scheme code YW.203080
+If you have any concerns, please phone 0344 848 1099 quoting scheme code YW.203106

 11. Why are you digging up various locations around Derringham?